bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 As the philosopher John O'Neill notes[^17], Hayek's argument depends for its force on the assertion that "beliefs about values do not answer to rational argument".
-If rational argument could settle disagreements about which products needed to be provisioned and services offered for citizens to lead good lives, socialism might be both feasible and desirable.
+If rational argument could settle disagreements about the products that needed to be provisioned and the services that needed to be offered for citizens to lead a variety of good lives, socialism might be both feasible and desirable.
 But because ideals and values are inaccessible to rational argument, a value-neutral mechanism is needed to "aggregate whatever ideals people happen to have, without conversation or judgement on those